 When it comes to clean rap parts, he’s got very few and far from memorable.
 Putting the crew’s best rapper performing like a machine might be an allegory to Doppo’s critic of the work system/rules and the sort in Japan, however, it felt and sounded excessive.

-Unfortunately, excessive auto-tune and a plagiarized chorus were enough to stain Matenro’s flawless repertoire.
+Unfortunately, excessive auto-tune and a plagiarized chorus was enough to stain Matenro’s flawless repertoire.

 Fling Posse VS Matenro put in the same place two of the most popular and unique crews in the Hypnosis Mic franchise.

 “BATTLE BATTLE BATTLE” is filled with highlights.
 The match-ups were interesting, with both crews exchanging threats through crafty punchlines and flowy rap lines.
 The instrumental brought traditional elements to the mix, elements that fit well with both crews.